reflectoring/reflectoring.github.io/content/blog/2022/2022-07-04-gradle-wrapper.md

 You might have to update the Gradle version in the future.
 We can achieve this by running the command `./gradlew wrapper --gradle-version <required_gradle_version>` from a project containing Wrapper scripts.

 Then, we can check if the version is duly updated by running the `./gradlew --version` command.

+You can also change the version number in the `distributionUrl` property in the `gradle-wrapper.properties` file.
+The next time `./gradlew` is called, it will download the new version of Gradle.

 ## How to Use a Different Gradle URL?